How Do You Want to Study for GED Social Studies? Pick Below

 4. Geography of the world (15%).

-Find it easier to study with videos?
+Find it easier to learn with videos?
 We have 20 social studies video lessons that are 15 minutes long or less.
 Get our GED Study Guide for tips on how to prepare for GED social studies test and other subjects.

 Tips for Success in the GED Social Studies Test

 Keep your study times as short as 30 minutes.
 Our video lessons don’t exceed 15 minutes to help you stay focused.
-Get rid of anything that might distract you like TV, smartphones, food, etc. Studying while listening to classical music might help improve concentration.
+Get rid of anything that might distract you like TV, smartphones, food, etc. Studying while listening to classical music might support improve concentration.
 Meditation exercises are helpful, too.

 Here are some more tips to help you on the GED social studies test:

-- Review the answer options and read the text and the question again before choosing your answer.
+2. Review the answer options and read the text and the question again before choosing your answer.
 Keep in mind that there are four types of question in the test.
 These are drag-and-drop, hot spot, fill-in-the-blank, and multiple choice.

 Complete GED Social Studies Guide Checklist